Skip Breadcrumb Links

 You can talk to your child’s teacher with them, or separately if needed.
 Sometimes the teacher may miss the little things that add up and impact student learning.
 Most teachers will send home information at the beginning of each school year about how they will communicate with students and families.
 In the Ontario school system, it is appropriate and expected that parents and teachers talk about things that come up during the school year both academically and personally; think of yourself as part of the success support team for your child.

-If you want help speaking to your child’s teacher, you can ask if there is a settlement worker in the school that can help you prepare for the meeting or even interpret, if you need language support.
-If they do not have someone that speaks your language, you can find a settlement worker that does or even ask a friend that you trust to help translate for you.
+If you want help speaking to your child’s teacher, you can ask if there is a settlement worker in the school who can help you prepare for the meeting or even interpret if you need language support.
+If they don't have someone who speaks your language, you can find a settlement worker who does or even ask a friend that you trust to help translate for you.

 Each child will develop at a different rate, just like the early years with big milestones such as walking and talking.
 Especially in the early grades, children will learn at their own pace.
 You may want to mention school struggles to your child’s doctor, who may have suggestions on what might help or who to talk to next.
 They can also rule out any problems with hearing or vision.